kirkhu/WRO2025_FE-Fire-On-All-Cylinders/schemes/Fool-Proof-Design/README.md

 During critical phases of hardware development and integration, we frequently encounter the risk of irreversible damage to high-value modules such as the __NVIDIA Jetson Orin Nano__, __Raspberry Pi Pico W__, and related Integrated Circuits (ICs) due to incorrect wiring of power or data signal lines.
 To effectively mitigate the severe consequences and __high costs associated__ with such human operational errors, we have proactively implemented key protective mechanisms in our design:

-- **Interface Standardization and Specification (Connectorization):** For power input and data transmission interfaces, we universally adopt standardized male and female connectors to forcibly ensure correct orientation and connection, thus eliminating damage caused by incorrect insertion.
+- **Interface Standardization and Specification (Connectorization):** For power input and data transmission interfaces, we universally adopt standardized male and female connectors(Pin Header/Socket) to forcibly ensure correct orientation and connection, thus eliminating damage caused by incorrect insertion.

 - **Core Circuit Solidification Design:** Critical circuit components are directly soldered onto the Printed Circuit Board (PCB), achieving extremely stable, normatively laid-out management, which eliminates the potential weak points associated with external cable connections.